-- 572. The commitment to the mitigation measures agreed through the MMMP for UXO clearance would result in no potential effects for physical injury or permanent auditory injury (PTS).
-As such, the proposed East Anglia ONE North project would not contribute to any cumulative impacts for any physical injury or permanent auditory injury (PTS), therefore the CIA only considers potential disturbance effects. - 573.
-This assessment has been based on the potential for disturbance from one UXO clearance in the North Sea area. - 574.
-Following the current SNCB advice, the CIA has been based on a distance of 26km around UXO clearance has been used to assess the area that harbour porpoise could potentially be disturbed. - 575.
+- 567. The commitment to the mitigation measures agreed through the MMMP for UXO clearance would result in no potential effects for physical injury or permanent auditory injury (PTS).
+As such, the proposed East Anglia TWO project would not contribute to any cumulative impacts for any physical injury or permanent auditory injury (PTS), therefore the CIA only considers potential disturbance effects. - 568.
+This assessment has been based on the potential for disturbance from one UXO clearance in the North Sea area.
+Following the current SNCB advice, the CIA has been based on a distance of 26km around UXO clearance has been used to assess the area that harbour porpoise could potentially be disturbed. - 569.
 However, as outlined in the BEIS (2018) Review of Consents HRA, due to the nature of the sound arising from the detonation of UXO, i.e. each blast lasting for a very short duration, marine mammals, including harbour porpoise, are not predicted to be significantly displaced from an area, any changes in behaviour, if they occur, would be an instantaneous response and short-term.
-Existing guidance suggests that disturbance behaviour is not predicted to occur from UXO clearance if undertaken over a short period of time (JNCC 2010b). - 576.
+Existing guidance suggests that disturbance behaviour is not predicted to occur from UXO clearance if undertaken over a short period of time (JNCC 2010b). - 570.
+It is also highly unlikely that more than one UXO detonation would occur at exactly the same time or on the same day as another UXO detonation, even if they had overlapping UXO clearance operation durations.
+Therefore, including the potential disturbance of 26km around one UXO detonation (2,124km2) in this assessment is a worst-case scenario. - 571.
 The SCANS-III harbour porpoise density estimate for the North Sea MU is 0.52/km2 (Hammond et al. 2017).
-Without knowing the actual location for any UXO clearance this has been used to estimate the potential number of harbour porpoise that could potentially be disturbed. - 577.
+Without knowing the actual location for any UXO clearance this has been used to estimate the potential number of harbour porpoise that could potentially be disturbed. - 572.
 Without knowing the actual location for any UXO clearance the mean density estimates are based on the average seal at sea density estimates for the areas of the UK and EU offshore windfarms.
 This is 0.1 grey seal per km2 and 0.02 harbour seal per km2.
-This is based on the seal-at-sea maps (Russell et al. 2017) and an average density based on a 50km buffer around all offshore windfarms (UK and EU) included within the CIA. - 578.
-The number of harbour porpoise that could potentially be disturbed during one UXO detonation would be up to 1,105 harbour porpoise (0.3% of the NS MU reference population).
+This is based on the seal-at-sea maps (Russell et al. 2017) and an average density based on a 50km buffer around all offshore windfarms (UK and EU) included within the CIA.